-The two most common condition in the anus are Anal Fissures, and Anal Fistulas.
+The two most common conditions of the anus are Anal Fissures and Anal Fistulas.

 Anal fissure, also called Fissure-in-ano, is a narrow tear along the lining of the anal canal.
 It is usually caused when the anal muscles undergo excessive stress from constant bouts of diarrhea or constipation, anal sex, rectal cancer or vaginal childbirth.

 Anal fistulas, on the other hand, is a small tunnel that connects an infected cavity along with the anal glands and is filled with pus.
 It usually occurs from an anal abscess, which are infected cavities blocking the glands along the anus.
 It may occur after rectal surgery or complicated bowel movements.